Miserlou/Zappa/README.md

         "timeout_seconds": 30, // Maximum lifespan for the Lambda function (default 30, max 300.)
         "touch": false, // GET the production URL upon initial deployment (default True) "use_precompiled_packages": false, // If possible, use C-extension packages which have been pre-compiled for AWS Lambda
-        "vpc_config": { // Optional VPC configuration for Lambda function
-            "SubnetIds": [ "subnet-12345678" ], // Note: not all availability zones support Lambda!
+        "using_route53": true, // Have Zappa update your Route53 Hosted Zones when certifying with a custom domain "vpc_config": { // Optional VPC configuration for Lambda function "SubnetIds": [ "subnet-12345678" ], // Note: not all availability zones support Lambda!
             "SecurityGroupIds": [ "sg-12345678" ]